dwilliams1114/fast-deblur/README.md

 # Components
 This repo contains 4 components:
-- GUI for performing image deblurring with various algorithms (main method in Interface.java)
+- GUI using the deblurring algorithms (main method in UserInterface.java)
-- Pre-compiled Java executable of the GUI (in DeblurGUI.java)
+- A compiled Java executable of the GUI (in the DeblurGUI folder)
-- One dimensional usage of the Fast-Method  (main in Deblur1D.java)
+- One-dimensional usage of the Fast-Method (main method in Deblur1D.java)
 - C implementations for one and two dimensions (in C folder, Deblur1D.c and Deblur2D.c)

 # Setup in Eclipse IDE